AndMWalker/Deep-Learning-Dog-Detective/README.md

 # Deep-Learning-Dog-Detective
-A machine learning algorithmn that predicts the dog breed based on pictures of dogs.
+A machine learning algorithm that predicts the dog breed based on pictures of dogs.

 @DogDetBot on telegram